Using Japanese on a Mac

 This site describes how to use Japanese on a Macintosh computer, particularly for people who use a Mac predominantly in English but also want to read, write, browse, and email in Japanese.
 This front page contains information on activating Japanese support in Mac OS: start by following the instructions below, then consult the other pages on the site for information on specific tasks and applications: email, web browsing, dictionary software, etc.

-I am currently using Mac OS 10.7 (Lion) and 10.8 (Mountain Lion), but the instructions on this site will apply with only slight changes to other recent versions of Mac OS X. (For significantly older systems, see the "Other Resources" page on this site.)
+The instructions on this site are up to date for Mac OS 10.13 (High Sierra), but you can use them with very slight changes for earlier versions of Mac OS X. (For significantly older systems, see the "Other Resources" page on this site.)

 Today using Japanese with the Mac is relatively seamless.
 Mac OS comes installed with support for reading and editing Japanese--in documents, in email, and on the web.
 If you receive Japanese email in Apple's Mail application or go to a Japanese web page in Safari, the Japanese will probably display correctly without your doing anything special or reading any further on this page.
 If this does not work smoothly, if you want to enable additional features in these programs, or if you want to input Japanese text (to create documents, do web searches, or send email in Japanese, for example), you'll need to take some extra steps.
 These are described below, and on the other pages of this site.

-You can now select Hiragana or Katakana from the input menu (which now appears in the upper right of the menu bar) to enter Japanese text in almost any application.
+If you now look at the menu bar at the very top of the screen, you should see the icon for the input menu--it probably looks like a little flag.
+You can now select Hiragana or Katakana from that menu to enter Japanese text in almost any application.
 For more on how to enter Japanese text, see the page on Typing in Japanese elsewhere on this site.)
-If Hiragana or Katakana is already selected as the input method when you click on the menu, you'll get a longer menu with options specific to Kotoeri, including Kotoeri preferences and Kotoeri help.
+If Hiragana or Katakana is already selected as the input method when you click on the input menu, you'll get a longer menu with options specific to Japanese input, including a help option.

 Do I need a Japanese Keyboard?

-To enable Japanese menus in the Finder and other applications, go to System Preferences under the Apple menu, then select the icon for the Language & Text preferences pane, and then the Languages tab.
-Add Japanese to the list of languages, if it does not appear there already.
+To enable Japanese menus in the Finder and other applications, you can go to System Preferences under the Apple menu, then select the icon for the Language & Region preferences pane.
+Add Japanese to the list of languages as described above, if it does not appear there already.
 If you drag Japanese above English in the list, the finder and many other applications will open next time with Japanese menus.
 Even if you do not want Japanese menus, make sure Japanese appears somewhere in your list of languages.
 Just having it there unlocks Japanese features in certain software, like Japanese encoding in Apple's Mail application.

 You can also set the menu language of specific applications individually.
-Many (though not all) applications have menus in different languages built in--you just have to activate the Japanese ones.
-You used to be able to set this for each application using the "Get Info" command in the Finder, but for more recent versions of Mac OS there is a third-party application called Language Switcher.
+Many (though not all) applications have menus in different languages built in.
+You can activate these with a third-party application called Language Switcher.